-The Parent Company's original 60 million shares are listed and used to be traded in the PSE.
+The Parent Company's original 60 million shares are listed in the PSE.

 On May 3, 2007, the PSE suspended the trading of the Parent Company's shares due to pending compliance with certain structured reportorial requirements.
 On December 3, 2008, the SEC ordered the suspension of the Parent Company's registration of securities from the date of the receipt of the Order until the Parent Company is able to submit the reportorial requirements and fully pay the corresponding penalties.